MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/not-enough-capacity-error-resolution.md

 ---
-title: "Fix the 'Not enough capacity could be found' scheduling engine error"
+title: "Fix the 'Not enough capacity could be found' scheduling engine error and finite capacity"
 description: "This topic provides information about the reasons and resolutions for the 'Production order %1 could not be scheduled.
 Not enough capacity could be found' scheduling engine error."
 author: ChristianRytt
 ms.date: 7/29/2021